Quantum-Enhanced Convergence of Physics-Informed Neural Networks: Supplemental Material

-{\itshape Results for further boundary conditions and forcings}--- Similar to Fig.~\ref{fig:convergence_rate_ratio} and Fig.~\ref{fig:mse_ratio_xsin} for 'xsin', Fig.~\ref{fig:poly_results} visualizes the training progress of cPINNs and qPINNs for 'poly' boundary conditions and forcings.
+Similar to Fig.~\ref{fig:convergence_rate_ratio} and Fig.~\ref{fig:mse_ratio_xsin} for 'xsin', Fig.~\ref{fig:poly_results} visualizes the training progress of cPINNs and qPINNs for 'poly' boundary conditions and forcings.
 Again, the general accuracy limit has a strong influence on epoch ratios and MSE ratios, which show similar behavior as for 'xsin'.
 This indicates that qPINNs can offer benefits in various use cases.

-{\itshape Trained basis}--- To illustrate the contribution of each of the three parts from Fig.~\ref{fig:hybrid_network_visualization}, classical input network, quantum circuit, classical output network, their individual outputs are presented in Fig.~\ref{fig:individual_output_hybrid}.
-In this example, $i_0$ and $i_2$ tends to encode the $t$-coordinate, while $i_1$ encodes the sum of the $t$-coordinate and $x$-coordinate.
-This relates to the solution, which changes more across time than space, especially for later times.
-Obviously this can change significantly, when domain becomes much more complex than the square considered here, consequentiality requiring more qubits and larger classical networks to find and encode a suitable basis.
-In the present case, the quantum circuit outputs $o_0$, $o_1$, and $o_2$ are based on the learned basis, which seems to be an efficient decomposition of the solution $u$ to be combined by the second classical network.